arakoodev/FlySpring/README.md

 ## 🎊 Community

+💫💫💫 **we would be very grateful if you could take 5 seconds to star our repository on Github.
+It helps get the word out to more Java developers & open source committers about FlySpring.** 💫💫💫

 - Follow our [Twitter](https://twitter.com/arakoodev)
 - Join  [support Discord](https://discord.gg/MtEPK9cnSF) to get help, or to chat with us!!!
 - Open a [discussion](https://github.com/arakoodev/FlySpring/discussions/new) with your question, or